GilesStrong/HiggsML_Lumin/README.md

 ### Hyper-parameter scan

-The last experiment (17) is the hyper-parameter scan used in to try and find a better architecture.
+The last experiment (17) is the hyper-parameter scan used to try to find a better architecture.
 The notebook included when run will sample parameters and train an ensemble of three networks.
 This repeats 30 times.
-Results are save between each iteration and past results are automatically loaded.
+Results are saved between each iteration and past results are automatically loaded.
 This notebook should ideally be run on several machines simultaneously, which may need restarting from time to time according to memory requirements.

 Once sufficient results have been collected, `notebooks/17_hyperparam_search/Analysis.ipynb` can be used to analyse them, fit the Gaussian processes, and discover promising new architectures.
 It is left to the user to configure new experiments to run these new architectures, if they so wish.

 ### Misc. notebooks

 - `notebooks/Results_Viewing.ipynb` contains code to plot out and view features from the data
 - `notebooks/Feature_Selection.ipynb` runs the feature selection tests used for the paper
 - `notebooks/Feature_Selection-Full.ipynb` runs a more advanced set of feature selection tests which were not used for the paper, but might of interest to the reader

 ## Citation